-At December 31, 2020, insufficient funds were accumulated in our Trust Debt Service accounts to pay the full amounts of scheduled debt service due in January 2021.
-Instead, in accordance with the terms of our Trust Indenture, we paid the monies that were available, \$8,059,843, towards the debt service that was due.
-The debt service was paid in order of priority of our 2011 Bonds.
-In early January 2021, we paid the regularly scheduled debt service due on our 2011 Senior Bonds of \$7,621,873.
-In mid-February 2021, we paid a total of \$437,970 of partial debt service payments on our 2011 Senior Subordinate Bonds.
-Those partial debt service payments consisted of \$1,812 towards the 2011B Retained Term Bonds and \$436,158 towards the 2011B1 New Term Bonds.
-The remaining unpaid debt service totaled \$1,540,214 and represented \$1,322,604 of unpaid debt service on our 2011 Senior Subordinate Bonds, and the total of such amounts, called Arrearages in our Trust Indenture, will be included in debt service due in future years until paid.
-Future payments of the 2011 Senior Subordinate and Junior Subordinate Bonds will be applied to Arrearages first, then to any debt service then currently due.
+At December 31, 2021, insufficient funds were accumulated in our Trust Debt Service accounts to pay the full amounts of scheduled debt service due in January 2022.
+Instead, in accordance with the terms of our Trust Indenture, we paid the monies that were available, \$10,610,612, towards the debt service that was due.
+In early January 2022, we paid the regularly scheduled debt service due on our 2011 Senior Bonds of \$8,060,071.
+In mid-February 2022, we paid off the \$1,435,027 of debt service due on the 2021 2011 Senior Subordinate Bond Arrearages (\$5,947 applicable to the 2011B Retained Term Bond Arrearages and \$1,429,080 applicable to the 2011B1 New Term Bond Arrearages) and a total of \$1,115,514 of partial debt service payments on our 2011 Senior Subordinate Bonds (\$4,618 applicable to the 2011B Retained Term Bonds and \$1,110,896 applicable to the 2011B1 New Term Bonds).
+The remaining Arrearages at February 15, 2022 totaled \$1,215,745 and represented \$746,285 of unpaid debt service on our 2011 Senior Subordinate Bonds and \$469,460 of unpaid debt service on our 2011 Junior Subordinate Bonds.
 (See Note 1, item J, and Notes 8 and 14 to the financial statements for more information about the Association's Trust Fund accounts and the partial debt service payment provisions of the Trust Indenture.)

 In March of 2020, the World Health Organization classified the outbreak of a new strain of coronavirus, COVID-19, as a pandemic.
 In response, local, state and federal governments recommended or mandated restrictions on travel as an effort to curb the spread of COVID-19.
 The pandemic had significant negative impacts on the utilization and operation of the Southern Connector during 2020.
-At the time this management's discussion and analysis was written, although vaccination programs against COVID-19 have begun nationwide, herd immunity has not yet been achieved and various health agencies continue to recommend reduced travel.
-Utilization of the Southern Connector and toll transactions have begun to recover slowly from the lowest points experienced during 2020, but are far short of the levels that were maintained for many years prior to the pandemic.
-At this time, we are unable to estimate the full financial impact and duration of the pandemic on the Association's operations, net position, liquidity and workforce.
+As vaccination programs against COVID-19 were implemented nationwide and as COVID-19-related restrictions on travel were lifted, the number of toll transactions rose substantially in 2021.
+However, at the time this management's discussion and analysis was written, utilization of the Southern Connector has not yet recovered to the levels maintained prior to the pandemic.
+As new variants of the COVID-19 virus emerge, certain health agencies continue to recommend delayed travel for unvaccinated individuals or for those who are ill.
+At this time, we are unable to estimate the future financial impact and duration of the pandemic on our operations, net position, liquidity and workforce.
 (See Note 14 to the financial statements for additional information.)